wmfwarren/Double-Metaphone-Flowalyzer/README.md

 + Length of words in flows
 + Phonetic versions of flows

 The long term goal of this project to to use the Metaphone Algorithm to see how dense rhyming syllables are in different flows.
-Other goals include working to create a more comprehensive analysis of rapper's vocabulary, and to identify their most used words and phrases.
+As well as:

++ Line length
++ Trends in the quantities by decade
++ Vocabulary
++ Correlations between existing measured quantities

 ## Technologies Used
 + NodeJS